wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

     </sequence>
 ```

 12. Next we need to create the `addData.xml` sequence as above.
-As explained in step 8, create a sequence by right clicking the Integration Project which has already been created.
+As explained in step 8, create a sequence by right clicking the Integration Project that has already been created.

 13. Below is the complete XML configuration for `addData.xml` file.
 ```xml